 Energy-efficient fixtures and appliances

 You can set a programmable thermostat to change the target temperature throughout the day.
 This lets you set a different temperature for when your family is at work, school or sleeping.
-If you’re looking for more, consider a like the ComfortLink™ II.
+If you’re looking for more, consider a remote thermostat, like the ComfortLink™ II.
 These can be paired with the Nexia™ system and your smartphone, tablet or desktop computer to control your heating and cooling system from anywhere.

 Low-flow water fixtures